the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 #### Academic Progression (Help me for better title)
 Modern digital science requires some digital proficiency at every level.
-To be a bit more precise, these are how we define Highlight that a lot of items are not yet part of the structures.
+To be a bit more precise, these are how we define the academic levels:

 - Bachelor: These are people in their undergrad studies, that mostly consume science/knowledge.
 They should also learn about the existence of certain digital structures.
 - Master: At the end their study should have brought them to a level, where they can participate in science, hence they should be able to use "some" digital structures.